-(1) The variations are corrected to take account of reclassifications, value adjustments, and all other variations that do not originate from economic transactions.
+(1) The variations are corrected to take account of reports.
+Quarterly data. reclassifications, value adjustments, and all other variations that (1) Non-performing loans before write-downs, expressed as a ratio to total loans of the reference sector.
+The data relate to bank

-Figure 4
+Figure 2

 Source: Based on data from unconsolidated bank supervisory reports.
+Quarterly data.